cartesi/docs/cartesi-rollups/tutorials/calculator.md

 - Docker Desktop: The tool you need to run the Cartesi Machine and its dependencies.
 [Install Docker for your OS of choice](https://www.docker.com/products/docker-desktop/)

-- Python: For writing your backend application logic.
+- Python: This is used to write your backend application logic.
 [Install Python3 here](https://www.python.org/downloads/).

 ## Create the backend application

-To create a backend application with Python, simply run:
+To create a backend application with Python, run:

 ```shell
 sunodo create calculator --template python